process-engine/process_engine_core_meta/README.md

 # Process Engine Meta Project

 ## Introduction
-This project is the meta Repository fot the whole process engine Project.
+This project is the meta Repository for the whole process engine Project.

-The following content of this document describes the general installation process to obtain a development setup with all necessary dependencies.
+This guide describes the process for installing and setting up a complete developer setup.

 ## Installation Guide
 There are currently two shell scripts that help you to set up the meta repository and keep it up to date.

+### `setup.sh`

+This script performs a complete setup, including downloading the repositories, installing all dependencies, running the build process and setting/resetting the local database.

+### reinstall.sh

+If you want to just reinstall and rebuild your installation, without performing git-related operations or resetting your database, you can use this script.

 ### Install a development setup
 1. Clone this repository